International Student Program (Fee-based)

 Participants to this program who are also holders of Level 1 of the Japanese Language Proficiency Test (JLPT) are allowed to take all courses offered at MGU upon prior permission from the instructor.
 Students should be aware that some courses require prerequisites apart from the abovementioned language requirement.

-Submittal of documents, upon arrival to Japan, proving that the student holds the required prerequisites remains to be the student’s responsibility.
+Submittal of the relevant documents, upon arrival to Japan, proving that the student holds the required prerequisites remains to be the incoming students’ responsibility.

-ISP students are based at our Shirokane campus located in the central area of Tokyo, and are thus required to take the Intensive Japanese Language course at the said campus.
-However, they may also register for the University of California-Global Studies courses offered at our Yokohama campus should their daily class schedule allow for the commute between the Shirokane and Yokohama campuses.
+ISP students are required to take the Intensive Japanese Language course at their base campus.
+However, they may also register for ISP courses offered at the other campus should their daily class schedule allow for the commute between the Shirokane and Yokohama campuses.
 Program participants should note that the trip between the two campuses roughly takes 1 hour.

-Confirmed timetables are sent out to applicants once ready.
+Confirmed course schedules are sent out to applicants once ready.

 Students participating in the International Student Program are allowed to register for a maximum of 24 credits per semester, including the mandatory Intensive Japanese Language course.